 G2 Minimum Maximum

-- Number of credits per term a student can take for the 10 40
+G2 Number of credits per term a student can take for the

 stated full-time tuition 12 18

 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., >
+G3 Do tuition and fees vary by year of study (e.g., Y

 sophomore, junior, senior)? ^

-G4 Yes No Do tuition and fees vary by undergraduate instructional program? Х more than the tuition and fees reported in G1?
+G4 Yes No

+Do tuition and fees vary by undergraduate instructional program? х

+G4 %

-G4 If yes, what percentage of full-time undergraduates pay
+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?